 Bake for 20-30 minutes, turning every 10 minutes.
 Experiment with whatever veggies you have on hand.

 Directions Lemon-Ginger Mahi

 Drizzle Mahi (or any firm white fish) with olive oil.
-Sprinkle with smoked sea salt, fresh grated ginger, and zest of one organic lemon.
+Sprinkle with smoked sea salt, freshly grated ginger, and zest of one organic lemon.